LockTech/cerberus/README.md

 >
 > Cerberus has **not** been designed to act in the interest of single-tenant systems.

-At a minimum, applications can make use of the identities stored by Cerberus; this provides them a shared space for implementing personalized content that is dependent upon the concept of an "account".
+At a minimum, applications can make use of the accounts stored by Cerberus; this provides them a shared space for implementing personalized content that is dependent upon the concept of an "account".

-Applications can also make permissions known to Cerberus, letting the platform act as the tool which organizations may use to provide access to their identities concerning what features those identities can access.
+Applications can also make permissions known to Cerberus, letting the platform act as the tool which organizations may use to provide access to their accounts concerning what features those accounts can access.

 ## Account Management

 Account (a.k.a. "user") management functionality is driven by [RedwoodJS' dbAuth](https://redwoodjs.com/docs/authentication#self-hosted-auth-installation-and-setup).

 An account represents an indavidual in an organization, and each account can only be a member of a single organization.
-Uniquness is determined using an identities `email`.
+Uniquness is determined using an account's `email`.

 An organization's first account is created when one of its members `signs up`.
 This will send them a confirmation e-mail.
 After clicking it and navigating back to the Cerberus application, filling out the given fields, the user will complete sign up; this will include providing the member's name, naming the organization, and creating the default, Administrator role, setting its permissions.

 Other members of the organization can be `invited` by an administrator.
-These identities will have no permissions, and will need to go through a similar confirmation step as described above.
+These accounts will have no permissions, and will need to go through a similar confirmation step as described above.

 Administrators may also use Cerberus to manage invited members:
 * Updating an account's details, such as its: name, e-mail, and initiating the password-reset process.
 * Removing an account from the administrator's organization.
 * Adjusting an account's permissions.

-### Authenticating Identities
+### Authenticating Accounts

 To be written; requires exploration.